cassiomolin/http-patch-spring/README.md

 # Using HTTP `PATCH` in Spring MVC

-This article describes an approach to support HTTP `PATCH` for performing partial updates in Spring MVC.
+Here I intend to describe an approach to support HTTP `PATCH` with JSON Patch and JSON Merge Patch for performing partial updates to resources in Spring MVC.

 ## The problem with `PUT` and the need for `PATCH`